retreatguru/rbg-connect/programs-remote-listings/readme.txt

 == Changelog ==

+= 2.2.7 =
+* fixing issue with search engines indexing links to blank pages due to deleted teacher and program listings

 = 2.2.6 =
 * fixing mobile display on program list page, customized titles and text in shortcodes for list, table view, and single program view